Blog

 | Ongoing monitoring is required | Monitor customers for changes in circumstances that may affect tax residence and refresh self-certifications and tax data when changes are identified.
 Treat CRS as a continuous obligation rather than a one-off exercise. |

-| Updated CRS reporting format | Prepare annual reports using the updated OECD CRS XML schema and map internal data accurately to reporting fields.
+| Updated CRS XML schema | Prepare annual reports using the updated OECD CRS XML schema and map internal data accurately to reporting fields.
 Be ready to correct rejected or incomplete files. |

-| Increased regulatory scrutiny | Expect closer review of onboarding, data quality, and evidence, and anticipate follow-up questions from tax authorities.
+| Closer regulatory scrutiny | Expect closer review of onboarding, data quality, and evidence, and anticipate follow-up questions from tax authorities.
 Address gaps early to reduce audit and penalty risk. |

 In the UK, legislation provides for financial penalties where CRS obligations are not met, including: